8 points for progress over jumps

 The striking force reflects the horse's reactivity and the power he develops in the jump.
 Of course, the higher the obstacle, the greater the strike should be.
 It is also greater on a vertical jump than on a long jump.
 The higher the obstacle, the greater the force applied.

-Why is it interesting for the rider?
+What's in it for the rider?

 6) Upward speed

-Why is it interesting for the rider?
+What's in it for the rider?

-A low speed may indicate a horse that is holding back a littleThis type of horse needs much more power to clear the jump than another.
-This type of horse then needs much more kick than another to clear the obstacle, he will tire faster.
-On the contrary, a high speed may reflect a horse that is rushing into the jump and does not take the time to articulate well.
-Mechanisation lines without rider intervention will help to correct this problem.
+A low speed may indicate a horse that's holding back a littleHe loses the power he has built up during the first phase.
+This type of horse then needs much more power than another to clear the obstacle, and will tire more quickly.
+On the other hand speed may reflect a horse that rushes into the jump and doesn't take the time to articulate properly.
+Mechanized lines without rider intervention will help correct this problem.

 7) Cadence on approach

-Why is it interesting for the rider?
+What's in it for the rider?

-8) The jumping offset
+8) The jump offset

 Finally, for each jump: the offset is data collected by the application.
 This is the change in orientation of the horse's body between the call of the forelegs and the reception of the hindlegsmeasured in degrees (°).
 Between 0° and 1°, the horse is considered not to have shifted: it remains perfectly straight.
 Below 10°, it's a slight shift.
 Beyond that, the shift is considered significant.
 Always try to reduce the offset as much as possible.
 The more a horse shifts, the greater the risk of touching the bar as it twists.
 What's more, in a line or combination, it's very complicated to respect a precise contract with a horse that shifts.

-Why is it interesting for the rider?
+What's in it for the rider?

 Since the sensor doesn't know where the obstacle is, it can't measure whether it's crossed perpendicularly and in the middle.
 As with many indicators, one-off data (on a jump) is interesting.
 But it is above all the average over the session that is relevant.
 If a horse shifts once to the right, even strongly, we can assume it's an incident.
 On the other hand, if a horse systematically shifts to the same side, we can think of a physical or technical problem, on the part of the horse or rider, which needs to be identified and corrected.